ChenHungWu/ML2019SPRING/hw2/README.md

 * Ranked 38 place in class

-Task: Binary Classification Determine whether people can makes over 50K a year.
+Task: Binary Classification Determine whether people can makes over 50K US in a year.

 Dataset: ADULT Extraction was done by Barry Becker from the 1994 Census database.
 A set of reasonably clean records was extracted using the following conditions: ((AGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0)).